vinceanalytics/vince/README.md

 After running the command, start vince with f `--adminEmail=crack@vinceanalytics.com`.
 You can omit the `--license` flag.

-*This only works when running vince with prersistence storage*
+*This only works when running vince with persistence storage*